Gunsmoke (western, starring James Arness)

 [Syndicated title for 1/2 hr episodes: "Marshal Dillon";

-The British title was originally "Gun Law" when it was
+The British title was originally "Gun Law" when it first

 The series began on CBS Radio in 1952, with ubiquitous